joakimk/testbot/README.markdown

     sudo gem install rack-test
     rake

-Old runners
+Realtime runner information
 ====

-    You can access /runners/outdated on the server too see which of the runners needs to be updated.
+    You can access */runners/outdated* on the server too see which of the runners needs to be updated.
     Out of date runners are not given any test jobs.

+    You can access */runners/available_instances* to see how many instances are available.
+Only runners that are up to date and actively asking for test jobs are included.
+The parallel_specs testbot requester will be using this.

 TODO
 ====